How do I know if my child needs 1-2-1 sessions?

 How many sessions will my child or young adult have?

 We advocate a ‘drip-drip’, connection-based approach and sessions will usually run for an average of around 12 weeks.
 If your child needs less or more – that is what they will receive.

 A series of proactive sessions to boost your child’s emotional intelligence and build resilience for their future may last around six sessions, depending on their response and your wishes.

 We offer a private service which clients can pay for themselves.

 Schools can often access funding for children who have been referred – our practitioners tend to work from our premises on Friar Gate whenever possible, this allows us to see more children in a day helping to reduce our waitlist.
-When we do work either in schools or out of our premises where travel is involved we charge more to cover this.
-We usually work with children for a minimum of 12 weeks.
+When we do work in schools we require the school to have signed up to one of our school packages - please ask them to get in touch to find out details.

 If we know of any funded or free support available, we will always inform you and share the details.
 We are always looking for and applying for funding, although it is a costly and time-consuming process, so we always need help raising funds and applying for them.

 Please do not suffer in silence – if you're struggling, talk to us about your situation and we will let you know if there is anything we can do to help.